sourcegraph/handbook/content/departments/ce-support/support/index.md

 #### Sev 0 - Emergency Support Scope

-What constitues a Sev 0 - Emergency:
+What constitutes a Sev 0 - Emergency:

 - Instance is completely down, unavailable or unresponsive for all users
 - Web UI showing 4xx or 5xx errors on every page